-What is prostate cancer?
+What is advanced or metastatic prostate cancer?

 What are the symptoms?

-How is prostate cancer diagnosed?
+How is it diagnosed?

-How is it treated?
+How is advanced or metastatic prostate cancer treated?

 Health Tools help you make wise health decisions or take action to improve your health.

 Sometimes there are no symptoms of locally advanced or metastatic prostate cancer.

 When there are symptoms of locally advanced prostate cancer, they may include urinary problems, such as: